Natural Fibers And Their Varieties

 Silk: Beautiful and Weightless

-Silk is an animal protein fiber spun by silk producing larvae (silkworms).
-It is regarded as one of the most luxurious fibers because of its soft texture, shininess, and strong fiber.
-Silk is mostly used by the haute couture industry and for home textiles.
+Silk is an animal protein fiber spun by silk-producing larvae (silkworms).
+People regard it as one of the most luxurious fibers because of its soft texture, shininess, and strength.
+The haute couture industry and home textiles mostly use silk.

 Pros